Shotspotter’s (SSTI) “Market Perform” Rating Reaffirmed at William Blair

-Shotspotter (NASDAQ:SSTI) last issued its earnings results on Tuesday, August 6th.
-The company reported $0.03 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.01) by $0.04.
-The business had revenue of $10.30 million during the quarter, compared to analysts’ expectations of $10.43 million.
-Shotspotter had a negative net margin of 2.87% and a negative return on equity of 5.46%.
-The company’s quarterly revenue was up 15.7% compared to the same quarter last year.
-During the same period in the prior year, the business earned ($0.03) earnings per share.
-On average, research analysts anticipate that Shotspotter will post 0.1 EPS for the current fiscal year.
+Shotspotter (NASDAQ:SSTI) last issued its quarterly earnings results on Tuesday, August 6th.
+The company reported $0.03 EPS for the quarter, topping the Zacks’ consensus estimate of ($0.01) by $0.04.
+Shotspotter had a negative return on equity of 4.86% and a negative net margin of 2.87%.
+The company had revenue of $10.30 million during the quarter, compared to analysts’ expectations of $10.43 million.
+During the same quarter in the previous year, the firm posted ($0.03) EPS.
+The firm’s revenue was up 15.7% compared to the same quarter last year.
+On average, sell-side analysts forecast that Shotspotter will post 0.11 EPS for the current year.

 ShotSpotter, Inc provides precision-policing and security solutions for law enforcement and security personnel in the United States and South Africa.
 Its solutions include ShotSpotter Flex, a public safety solution, which serves cities and municipalities to identify, locate, and deter gun violence by incorporating a real-time gunshot detection system into their policing systems; and ShotSpotter Missions, a cloud-based patrol management solution to help police departments plan patrol missions and tactics for crime deterrence.